Global Gap Year: Stage 3 - Peru Education

 While living in Cusco, participants will help with an innovative teacher-training program during Peru's long school vacations from January to March.
 Teacher-training workshops on English instruction are led by our project supervisors, along with the help of our volunteers.
 Volunteers prepare interactive lessons for small groups of teachers, who are divided up according to their level of English ability.
-Throughout the training, volunteers develop worksheets and lesson plans that can be used by the teachers in their own classrooms around the Sacred Valley.
-Through this important program volunteers are raising the level of English instruction in the Sacred Valley for years to come.
+Throughout the training, volunteers develop worksheets and lesson plans that can be used by the teachers in their own classrooms around Cusco.
+Through this important program volunteers are raising the level of English instruction in Cusco for years to come.

 - Name: Vilma Unda

 - Title: Head of Secondary Schools

 - Organization: Ministry of Education - Cusco

 The project developed by Projects Abroad in the Cusco region is especially important as we are working on a diversified regional curriculum.
 The in-service teacher training offered by Projects Abroad and the volunteers accompanying the Peruvian English teachers has had a positive influence on thousand of students.
 Taking into account that the Cusco region is extremely touristy, the development of a pertinent and diversified curriculum for the teaching of a second (and in many cases third) language is a priority and we would like to thank and acknowledge the help we received from all Projects Abroad volunteers and staff alike.